 Method 1: Using A Pressure Washer

-In this method on how to debark branches, we will use the high pressure created by the flow of water to remove the bark of a tree.
+In this method on how to debark branches, I will use the high pressure created by the flow of water to remove the bark of a tree.
 Waterflow of very high pressure does two things once applied in a parallel direction on the body.

-Firstly, it makes the work easier and quicker.
-In this way, you don’t have to deal with every piece of bark on the tree.
 And secondly, it makes dealing with large and hard tree branches easier.
 All you have to do is to learn the correct pressure and the correct manner.

-Tools You Need
+Tools You Need:

 Step 1: Power It Up